 Nobody likes going back to their car and seeing that they got a parking ticket.
 But for most people, they just pay up and walk away back to their lives.
-After all, you broke a rule and are now faced with the consequences, right?
 However, people will go to great lengths to avoid paying that pesky fee.

 Avoiding the Parking Fine

 There are many ways to avoid paying a parking fine.
-One of these is parking in designated areas, and following the rules of the road in the city, you are currently driving in.
-These people were caught on the wrong end of the law and had to take drastic steps to avoid paying those pesky fines.
+One is parking in designated areas, and following the rules of the road in the city.
+These people had to take drastic steps to avoid paying those pesky fines.

 Drove off the tow truck